manuelmsperanza/JTunneling/README.md

 _Different store and key passwords not supported for PKCS12 KeyStores_

 	keytool -genkeypair -keysize 2048 -keyalg RSA -alias <name.surname> -keystore ~/OneDrive/JTunnelingKStore.jks -dname "CN=<name.surname>, OU=NA, O=NA, L=<city or locality>, ST=<state or province>, C=<country code>" -validity 365 -storepass <your keystore password>

+# add .gitignore to mandatory empty directory

+	# Ignore everything in this directory
+	*
+	# Except this file
+	!.gitignore

+# Configure the Package Clean UP Automation with GitHub Action

+The Action run during the release phase of package (or you can run it manually).
+Leave only the latest package version into the repository.
+Create the .github/workflows/cleanupPackages.yml file.